 It is one of our favourite yet handy games for bringing out to play.
 If you think Classic Monopoly is too time-consuming, Monopoly Deal Card Game is perfect for you as it can be played within 15 minutes.
 Be the first player to collect 3 complete Property Card sets in different colors to win.
 Even my little daughter at six has the patience to play and win this Fast-Dealing Property Trading Game!

 UNO – Simple but Fun Kids Board Game

 UNO is suitable for big family as it can accommodate up to 10 players.
 Kids can play with their grandparents, cousins or friends.
 Again, there are now many versions of UNO including Super Mario Game.
-UNO: Attack Mega Hit Card Game with Card Shooter has an electronic shooter which makes the game more exciting!
+UNO Extreme Card Game with Electric Launcher has an electronic shooter which makes the game more exciting!

 Jenga – The Original Wood Block Game

 This is suitable even for younger kids at age 4 or 5.
 Simply pull out the lower blocks and stack them on top without toppling the tower.
 It is simple but exciting!